michaelzwong/verifrogger/README.md

 # Verifrogger

-A frog jumping game written in Verilog for the Altera DE1 FPGA board.
+A frog jumping game written in Verilog for the Intel's DE1-SOC FPGA board.